algbio/panvc-founders/README.md

 # PanVC Experiments with Founder Sequences

+PanVC is a variant calling workflow that uses short reads as its input.
+The reads are aligned to an index generated from a multiple sequence alignment.
+The newest version of the workflow utilises founder sequences for indexing.

 We provide the following data files for testing PanVC.

 To build PanVC, please follow the instructions on the [repository page of PanVC](https://gitlab.com/dvalenzu/PanVC/-/tree/PanVC-2.0-rc-tsnorri).